MohammadKhallaf/CV/README.md

 - Conduct thorough code reviews and provide constructive feedback to ensure high-quality contributions and continuous improvement.
 - Played a key role in establishing frontend best practices, ensuring high-quality code standards and performance across all projects.
 - Collaborating cross-functionally with designers, backend developers, and product managers to deliver high-quality software solutions.
-- **Notable Projects:**
+## Notable Projects
 - **Asas**: Overhauled an HR platform, improving usability and integrating advanced functionalities.
 - **Xpence**: Played a pivotal role in developing a FinTech platform for streamlined expense management.
 - **Fundr**: Actively developing a platform to simplify the investment process for startups and investors.
 - **Petsy**: Working on a veterinary clinic management system to enhance pet care services.

 ### Sphinx Publishing Company - Bab Sharqi, Alexandria
 **Frontend Developer**